"The city that rewards those who put the itinerary down — who let the morning stretch, the afternoon dissolve on Sullivan's Island."

 What most visitors miss"Charleston doesn't reward the itinerary.
 It rewards the person who puts it down."

-Settled into a former bank vault.
-Charleston's definitive argument that this city takes its seafood more seriously than anywhere else — the raw bar runs like a precision operation.
+Settled into a former bank vault on Upper King.
+Charleston's definitive argument that this city takes its seafood more seriously than anywhere else.
+The raw bar runs like a precision operation.